 The following is a verbatim exchange I had with a stranger at work as we both walked towards the elevator.
-This was it:
+Be prepared.
+It’s pretty dense.

 Him: “How are you?”

-Exactly.
+I know.
 Thrilling, right?
-Like Einstein and Hawking might talk about.
+Like Einstein and Hawking might discuss.
+Really deep level shit.

-Don’t we all, all-too-often, simply walk around, through the daily routine that is our life, so consumed in our little thoughts that we’re completely oblivious to what’s ACTUALLY happening around us; to the world our bodies actually engage at every moment of our day?
+We all – all-too-often – simply walk around, through the daily routine that is our life, so consumed in our little thoughts, and in our little plans, that we’re completely oblivious to what’s actually happening around us; to the world we literally engage at every moment of our day.

-Occasionally – almost miraculously – we somehow drag our bodies to the restroom and encounter another person, also so completely inside their own head that they too are like zombies in the day.
+Occasionally – almost miraculously – we somehow drag our bodies to the restroom, as I did, or wherever else and encounter another person – also so completely inside their head that they too are like zombies in the day.
 We then mouth our little scripts on cue, our “how are you’s” and “hey what’s up’s”, and stick to that script regardless of whatever may actually be said in return.

 We make every new day old and boring.

-We let our muscles do the work that our minds ought to.
+We let our muscles do the work that our minds was meant for.

 We should be aware of our surroundings, though.
 We should treat each interaction as a human interaction.
 We should snap ourselves out of our little stupors, and see what’s around us.
 We should break our routines, and kill the monotony.

-We should be mindful that we’re alive when awake.
+We should be mindful that we’re alive when we’re awake.